 One way to limit the impact of redundancy on your future is by continuing to keep up with market trends and skills.
 Your sector will continue to move on and you should be aiming to evolve with it.
 Take online courses and ask to learn as much as you can at work, education is key to any future work.
 It is also a good idea to get a second side hustle to make some extra money.

 The financial implications of divorce aren’t often felt until it is too late.
 Few people realize how much divorce impacts your credit so taking steps to prevent this damage is critical to keeping your head above water in what will likely be one of the most stressful parts of you and your partner’s life.
+You might not consider that divorce lawyers should be something that you factor into the equation, but you might not be able to handle the divorce process yourself.
+Divorce can be messy and it’s in these cases that you might want to consider making sure that you have the right kind of lawyer on speed dial – just in case.
+You don’t deserve to be broke just because your marriage didn’t last, and the best thing that you can do is get your ducks in a row if you anticipate a divorce ahead.
 It goes without saying that we all hope that divorce doesn’t rear its ugly head at our door, but in the eventuality that it does you should make sure any ongoing payments are made as soon as possible, and deal with join debts quickly.

 Finally, the costs of getting sick.
 In the US healthcare continues to be a hot potato in politics and in the press.
 But that doesn’t do much for you if you do find yourself in need of medical attention.
 At the start of the decade, over 40 million people were in debt due to medical bills, with 7% of adults struggling with said bills were forced to declare bankruptcy.